Hint1k/myapp/README.md

 Installation info:
 1) Create file "secret.properties" on this path: src/main/resources/
-2) The file's content has to be: google.api.key=here should be your real Google api key weather.api.key=here should be your real OpenWeatherMap api key
+2) The file's content has to be:
+google.api.key=here should be your real Google api key
+weather.api.key=here should be your real OpenWeatherMap api key
+3) SQL scripts to create and fill in the database are here: src/main/resources/sql-files/init.sql